Urban chic meets rural idyll - a design hotel with gourmet restaurant, bistro, heated pool and spa in a tranquil valley

 - Vegetarian menu

 - Lounge by the heated infinity pool on supersize daybeds

-- Visit the spa for its sauna and steam room and fabulous treatments: hydro / geothermal therapy and massages using local rosemary, honey and aloe vera.
+- Visit the spa for its sauna, steam room, hammam, pools and fabulous treatments evolved around the prickly pear.
 They also offer a daily complimentary yoga class

 - Play tennis on the fast court set amongst carob and fig trees, or golf - there's a 9-hole course next door.
 The Alcanada Golf course overlooking Alcudia Bay is not far by car.
 Guests get a discount at both courses